kcartlidge/mongoose-relational-example/README.md

 export debug=server,seeding && npm start
 ```

+## Production deploys

+- Don't use the full `npm install` on your production server, as that will also fetch all your dev dependencies even though they will not be needed.
+Instead do `npm i --production`.
+- Don't use the original source unless you are not compiling (use the `npm run prod` instead).

 ## Notes

 Dependencies for `es-lint` added via:

 - `npm i -D eslint eslint-config-standard eslint-plugin-import eslint-plugin-node eslint-plugin-promise eslint-plugin-standard`

+The `webpack` dependencies:

+- `npm i webpack webpack-cli --save-dev`